 Q: How many Camps are the Minimum to be in the EE Project?

-Two Camps per year are Minimum for all players EXCEPT for those playing their final year of ITFs or those who have been selected to NIU, RIG or in one of the Full-Time Academies like our Partners at Good to Great or KLTK Academy.
+Two Camps per year are Minimum for all players and 3 camps are mandatory for the first year… the EXCEPTION is for those playing their final year of ITFs or those who have been selected to NIU, RIG or in one of the Full-Time Academies like our Partners at Good to Great or KLTK Academy.

 THEN we have a new Project called: EuroElite-LITE!
 Players do only ONE CAMP PER YEAR and then Tour with EE at least once per year.